Skip Navigation

 Turner & Townsend’s turnover rises to £1.5bn after strong year of growth

-• Global professional services business reports turnover and net revenue up 25 percent and 22 percent respectively.
+• Global professional services company reports turnover and net revenue up 25 percent and 22 percent respectively.

 • Increased investment in high-growth markets such as advanced manufacturing, data centres, life sciences, aviation and defence is spurring growth across all Turner & Townsend’s regions and business areas.